 Regional trade agreements

-China always takes an open attitude to various regional trade agreements, and the country will seize any possible opportunity to improve the world economy through multilateral trading system.
+China always takes an open attitude towards various regional trade agreements, and the country will seize any possible opportunity to improve the world economy through multilateral trading system.

 But China will not overreach its regional influence to seek trade arrangements where the country's due role is not in place.
 More